matthewbdwyer/tipc/README.md

 These are expected in the current version of the project; we will work to resolve them in future releases.

 The project includes more than 300 unit tests grouped into several executables.
-To run them issue the following commands:
-  - `cd build`
-  - `./test/unit/frontend/frontend_unit_tests`
-  - `./test/unit/semantic/semantic_unit_tests`
-  - `./test/unit/semantic/types/typeinference_unit_tests`

 The project also includes more than 70 system tests.
 These are TIP programs that have built in test oracles that check for the expected results.
-Unlike the unit tests, these test require linking with the runtime library so you need to build that.
-To run system tests issue the following commands:
-  - `cd rtlib`
-  - `./build.sh`
-  - `cd ../test/system`
-  - `./run.sh`
+For convenience, there is a `runtests.sh` script provided in the `bin` directory.
+You can run this script to invoke the entire collection of tests.
+See the `README` in the bin directory for more information.

 All of the tests should pass.

 ## Working with tipc

 During development you need only run build steps 1 through 5 a single time, unless you modify some `CMakeLists.txt` file.
-Just run make in the build directory to rebuild after making changes to the source.
+Just run `make` in the build directory to rebuild after making changes to the source.

-If you do need to add a source file then you will have to edit the appropriate CMakeLists.txt file to add it.
+If you do need to add a source file then you will have to edit the appropriate `CMakeLists.txt` file to add it.
 In this case, you should:
   - `cd build`
   - `rm CMakeCache.txt`
   - `cmake ..`